ThomasMerkh/covid-ct/README.md

 For any questions or concerns:
 *tmerkh@g.ucla.edu

-Last, code to continue training the model listed here is throwing errors.
+Last, code to continue training the model listed here is throwing some weird tensrflow error I have yet to figure out.
 It will be fixed and uploaded as soon as possible.